Keeping Georgia Youth on a Healthy Path

 • Young people who struggle to fit in

 • Those who give into peer pressure easily

-Youth in Georgia are experimenting with drugs and alcohol at younger ages:
+Youth in Georgia are experimenting with drugs and alcohol at younger ages2:

-7.7% of Georgia’s youth admitted to consuming alcohol within the last month2
+7.7% of Georgia’s youth admitted to consuming alcohol within the last month

 4.6% of youth in Georgia have used marijuana at least once in their lifetime